Potent Protein Powder

 A human body needs amino acids to break down food, grow, repair body tissue, and perform many other body functions.
 Some amino acids are considered essential and must be obtained from food because your body can not produce these.
 For this reason, it is important to know what foods give these to you.

-If you are following my Meal Plans or use my Fresh Food Delivery service, you will see that many of the foods I encourage you to eat are included in this article.
+If you are following my Meal Plans, you will see that many of the foods I encourage you to eat are included in this article.
 Additionally, protein powder can be the determining factor on whether you achieve your goals.
-I feel so strongly about this that I have introduced my own supplement line with a high quality whey protein.
+I feel so strongly about this that I have introduced my own supplement line with a high quality whey protein, vegan protein, and collagen peptide protein powder.

 You’ll see that the article copied below talks about soy.
 I am not a fan of soy.
 There is simply too much controversy around it for me to recommend it to my clients.
 Soy foods inhibit protein digestion, and eating as little as 30 grams per day can also result in hypothyroidism leading to sluggishness, fatigue, and weight gain.